cnobile2012/python-thunderborg/PAIR-BT.rst

    Device 30:EC:00:2F:8C:3B Wireless Controller

-If your controllor auto registered it should return a line similar to the one above.
+If your controller auto registered it should return a line similar to the one above.
 If not then pair using the method below.

 .. code-block:: console